DoSomething/contentful-prototype/docs/content-publishing/pages/general-content-page.md

 We're creating a lot of content that isn't campaigns nowadays.
 These are our articles, updates, campaign guides and more.
 To create a independent, general content page use the following steps:

 {% hint style="warning" %} In order to use your page in a Link Action, you will need to redirect it from `next.dosomething` to `www.dosomething`.
-Once you finish editing your page peak with Ashley to setup a redirect to the slug of the page. {% endhint %}
+Once you finish editing your page speak with Ashley to setup a redirect to the slug of the page. {% endhint %}

 ### 1. Create the page